Let Us Stay!

 So, the mother cat disappeared.
 You’ll make a great foster parent!

 Consider offering care for the abandoned kittens in your home.
 During kitten season, shelters are overrun with kittens and often lack the resources and people to successfully care for them all.
-We need the help of compassionate people to help raise and socialize the kittens to 8 weeks of age when they’re old enough for adoption.
+We need the help of compassionate people to help raise and socialize kittens until they are old enough for adoption.

 Once you’re certain the mother cat is gone, it is important to determine the kitten’s age.